EUMETSAT has been running a fleet of meteorological satellites, providing weather and climate data, for more than 25 years.

 - marine observer satellite, Jason-2 — a joint project between European and US agencies.

-Future generations are Meteosat Third Generation and EPS-SG, planned to become operational in the early 2020s, and Sentinel-3 and Jason-3, scheduled for launch in 2014 and 2015 respectively.
+Future generations are Meteosat Third Generation and EPS-SG, planned to become operational in the early 2020s, and Sentinel-3 and Jason-3, scheduled for launch in 2015.

 EUMETSAT's current satellite programmes from 1998 to present day.